TechxArtisanStudio/Openterface/docs/contributing.md

     - Explain the expected outcome and the actual outcome.
     - Including screenshots or video snippets would be highly appreciated! 📸🎥

-Moreover, you can also join the Development channel #openterface-dev on our Discord server: https://discord.gg/sFCXHrpDcc, or you may try searching for 'TechxArtisan'.
+Moreover, you can also join the Development channel **#openterface-dev** on [our Discord server](https://discord.gg/sFCXHrpDcc), or you may try searching for 'TechxArtisan'.

 Feel free to bring up any issues.
 It’s a great place for all beta testers to discuss and share, which could really help us enhance the product.